-Seeing a teacher with the right classroom management strategies feels magical.
-The truth is that every teacher can learn classroom management strategies by studying them, inquiring from other teachers what they do, and even talking with school heads about what they have seen that can help.
+Having a teacher with the right classroom management strategies makes learning engaging and fun.
+Every teacher can learn classroom management strategies by studying them, inquiring from other teachers what they do, and even talking with school heads about what they have seen that can help.
 Below you find a list of 7 simple classroom management strategies for any teacher of any grade.

 Here Are 7 Simple Classroom Management Strategies